Dante's View: General

-Etymology
+Origin of name

-Dante's View is named from Dante Alighieri, who wrote the Divina Commedia (Divine Comedy), in which there are described the nine circles of Hell, the seven terraces of Purgatory and the nine spheres of Paradise.
+Dante's View is named after the 14th-century Italian poet Dante Alighieri, who wrote the Divina Commedia (Divine Comedy), in which are described the nine circles of Hell, the seven terraces of Purgatory and the nine spheres of Paradise.

-In April 1926, some businessmen of the Pacific Coast Borax Company, informed of the touristic attractiveness of Death Valley, were trying to pick the best view of Death Valley.
-They had nearly chosen Chloride Cliff in the Funeral Mountains when the Deputy Sheriff of Greenwater, Charlie Brown, carried them from this peak a little distance to the Black Mountains.
-The group was immediately persuaded and promptly called this point Dante's View.
+In April 1926, some businessmen of the Pacific Coast Borax Company, informed of the touristic attractiveness of Death Valley, were trying to choose the vantage point with the best view of Death Valley.
+They had nearly chosen Chloride Cliff in the Funeral Mountains when the Deputy Sheriff of Greenwater, Charlie Brown, brought them to this point a short distance from the Black Mountains.
+The group was immediately persuaded and promptly dubbed the site "Dante's View".

 Geological

 Dante's View is part of the Black Mountains, a part of Amargosa Range, that was geological Mesozoic volcanoes.

 These mountains were created when the surface of the earth was being stretched, forming a horst or a pulling force, forming grabens.
 The crust ruptured because of this force, and as a result, lava erupted and ended up deposited on top of the preceding sedimentary rock.